jacque157/programming-projects/README.md

 # programming-projects

-Some of my programming projects over the years.
+Here are some of my programming projects from over the years.
+Code related to my bachelor's and master's theses can be found in the following directories: University-projects/year-3/bachelors-thesis and University-projects/year-5/masters-thesis, respectively.